Joan Nesbit: Early life

 Born in Fort Wayne, Indiana, Nesbit attended East Mecklenburg High School in Charlotte, North Carolina, graduating in 1980 before studying American literature up to masters level at the University of North Carolina at Chapel Hill.
 She had taken up distance running towards the end of high school and a strong performance at the state championships led to a college sports scholarship.

 College

 She ran collegiately for the North Carolina Tar Heels.
 In her first two years, she failed to make it out of the heats at the NCAA Outdoor and Indoor meets.
-At the 1982 NCAA Women's Division I Cross Country Championship she ranked 37th then improved to 15th place the following year.
+At the 1982 NCAA Division I Women's Cross Country Championship she ranked 37th then improved to 15th place the following year.

 Her two best NCAA placings came in her final year of student competition in 1984, coming seventh in the 3000 meters at the NCAA Indoor Championships and fourth over 10,000 meters at the NCAA Outdoor Championships.
 She left the University of North Carolina with three NCAA All-American honours.